 Step 4: Student/Agency Meeting & Agreement

-An initial meeting is held with both parties to discuss context and tasks.
+An initial meeting is held with both parties to discuss placement terms and project/tasks.

 Step 5: Placement confirmation

-Students present the agreement as Asst task 1a.
-This agreement confirms practicum status, project goals and obligations.
+Students present the agreement as Assessment task 1a.
+This agreement confirms practicum terms, project goals and obligations.

 Step 6: Placement commences

-Students commences placement as per practicum agreement agreements
+Students commences placement as outlined in practicum agreement.

 Step 7: University Contact with Agency